Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Method of artificial barriers

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:fNgNLip}] We provide the proof for $f_{N}$ in the case $|b|<\infty$, the other cases are proved in the same way.
+for every $N \in \mathbb{N}$. \begin{proof}[Proof of Lemma~\ref{lem:fNgNLip}] We provide the proof for $f_{N}$ in the case $|b|<\infty$, the other cases are proved in the same way.
 We use Lipschitz continuity of $f$ on $D$ and the defining formula for $\Psi_{N}$ in~\eqref{eq:psiDef} to see that